Mihaiii/TimeStampBuddy/README.md

 Tag [**@TimeStampBuddy**](https://x.com/timestampbuddy) on X (formerly Twitter) with the link to a YouTube video, and it will provide timestamps in a reply.

-You can see past examples in the 'Replies' tag on the bot account: https://x.com/TimeStampBuddy
+You can see past examples in the 'Replies' tab on the bot account: https://x.com/TimeStampBuddy

 ---
 ## **Cost to Run**